plan44/p44mbrd/README.md

 ## Early Beta - Work in Progress!

-**This project is an early beta**!
-It is far from a certifiable (let alone certified) implementation, and has many gaps in functionality.
-Still, it works pretty nice already with Apple Home at the time of writing.
+**This project is still beta**!
+It is not yet certifiable (let alone certified), and has gaps in functionality.
+Still, it works pretty nice already with Apple Home for lights, color lights, plugin switches, window coverings, and some sensors  at the time of writing.

-Expect a lot of changes, refactorings and additions in the next few months!
+So expect a lot of changes and additions in the next few months!

-In particular, *connectedhomeip*'s (and underlying ZCL's) design is very much targeted at devices with a factory-defined static device structure defined at compile time, derived from a static data model laid out in the so-called *.zap file* generated by the *zap tool*.

-A bridge and its devices however do not have a static structure, but one defined at run time.
-The *bridge-app* sample in the matter SDK shows some of the tricks needed to create so-called *dynamic endpoints* and implement their storage. *p44mbrd* in its current (October 2022) state is a heavily refactored and modularized version of *bridge-app*, but still using those rather arcane mechanisms available for *dynamic endpoints*.

-Just recently (in the *connectedhomeip* `master` branch, not the `v1.0-branch`, a new example named `dynamic-bridge-app` has appeared which seems to address the subject in a less Q&D way than `bridge-app` did.
-Maybe there's things to learn from `dynamic-bridge-app`...

-I also plan to look closer into *zcl/ember* implementation and maybe suggest or help extending it to better support dynamic endpoints from .zap templates instead of all the hand-woven metadata needed right now.

 ## License